openphacts/ops-docker/README.md

 - Chemical Resolution Service APIs (e.g. SMILEStoCSID and Similarity search)
 - Text to Concept search calls

-You can modify `docker-compose.yml` to enable usage of the public APIs for these.
+You can modify `docker-compose.yml` to enable usage of the public APIs for these, see the [External services](-external-services) section below.

 ## Requirements